Coconut Raspberry Popsicles

 What tools do you need to make homemade popsicles?

-You will also need a popsicle mold so that your dessert can take the right shape while chilling in the freezer.
+You will also need a popsicle mold so your dessert takes the right shape while it chills in the freezer.
 You can easily pick one of these up at a home goods store or dollar store.

 Favorite dairy-free frozen treats